BrandnerKasper/LeetCode/README.md

 # LeetCode
-Just a repo to store some solutions for leetcode exercises.
+Just a repo to store some solutions for LeetCode exercises.

 ## Example: Add Binary